 To earn a M.A. in Philosophy, students must complete at least eleven courses: four Philosophy seminars; four additional courses (at the graduate level or at the upper-division undergraduate level, at least one of which must be at the graduate level) in Philosophy and/or a related field with approval of graduate coordinator; a seminar in philosophical writing (PHIL 715), a comprehensive exam (PHIL 896); and a master’s thesis (PHIL 898).

 Note: A maximum of three undergraduate classes can count toward the M.A. degree

 Filling Out the ATC

-Each student must prepare, in consultation with their 715 advisor and the graduate coordinator, an Advancement to Candidacy (ATC) form.
-The ATC form, which can be obtained online from the Graduate Studies website, should be filled out and filed after the student has completed at least 18 units.
+Each student must prepare, in consultation with the graduate coordinator, an Advancement to Candidacy (ATC) form.
+The ATC form, which can be obtained online from the Graduate Studies website, should be filled out and filed after the student has completed at least 18 units (including units in progress).

 The ATC lists the specific courses to be fulfilled by the graduate student before the degree is awarded; it includes all philosophy classes (and approved non-departmental classes) taken for the degree, along with the classes still to be completed in the final semester.
 This form is to be downloaded, printed, and completed by the student.
-The student should submit one original ATC, an unofficial transcript, and department letter of admission to their 715 advisor for review.
-The 715 advisor will review the form and submit it to the graduate coordinator.
+The student should submit one original ATC, an unofficial transcript, and department letter of admission to the graduate coordinator or graduate coordinator assistant.
 If the ATC is subsequently modified, the student must submit an ATC Substitution Form (PDF).

-In addition to the minimum thirty units of coursework for the Master's degree, the ATC also contains certification that the student has met the University's Level One written English proficiency requirement and indicates how the Level Two requirement will be met.
+In addition to the minimum thirty-three units of coursework for the Master's degree, the ATC also contains certification that the student has met the University's Level One written English proficiency requirement and indicates how the Level Two requirement will be met.
 In the Department of Philosophy, the Level One requirement is satisfied by successfully passing Philosophy 896 and the Level Two by successfully passing the subsequent Master's Thesis course.

 If the ATC lists transfer classes (up to six units of transfer credit are permissible), then a Transfer Unit Evaluation Form (PDF) must be submitted along with the ATC.